Table of Contents

-The Cruise Lines International Association consisting of 50 cruise lines companies went on to state that cruise travel is the safest mode of traveling.
+The Cruise Lines International Association consisting of 50 cruise line companies, stated that cruise travel is the safest mode.
 They highlighted that while there are cases of accidents onboard, these have been reduced by 37% from 2009 to 2018.

-What’s surprising is how these figures don’t tally with the government statistics that show an increase in crimes on cruise ships by 30%, from 90 to 120 in the same time period.
+What’s surprising is how these figures don’t tally with the government statistics showing an increase in crimes on cruise ships by 30%, from 90 to 120 in the same period.

-In 2014, cruise companies poured in hundreds of thousands of dollars into lobbying Rockefeller’s bill successfully.
+In 2014, cruise companies successfully poured hundreds of thousands of dollars into lobbying for Rockefeller’s bill.

 This is just one of many examples where cruise companies pump millions of dollars into lobbying laws that work against them.
 To put this in perspective, one of the largest cruise companies netted over $10 billion in revenue in 2019.
 Spending a couple of million to lobby acts has become part of their annual expenses to achieve such staggering revenue figures.

-The active Cruise Industry Trade Group that consists of the world’s biggest cruise lines from the US and other countries has played a huge role in lobbying.
-They connect politicians with cruise company executives to provide politicians with donations for their campaigns.
-During 2014, in a successful attempt to block Rockefeller’s bill, the group spent more than a million dollars as a lobbying expense.
+The active Cruise Industry Trade Group, which consists of the world’s most significant cruise lines from the US and other countries, has played a massive role in lobbying.
+They connect politicians with cruise company executives to give politicians donations for their campaigns.
+In 2014, in a successful attempt to block Rockefeller’s bill, the group spent more than a million dollars on lobbying expenses.

 Although it is challenging to take legal action against cruise companies, it’s not impossible as Ehline Law has won several lawsuits for cruise ship passengers against cruise lines.